COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Stage 4: Skin-to-skin Transition After Birth

-Stage 4 is the immediate skin-to-skin transition time for both mother and baby.1.
+Stage 4 is the immediate skin-to-skin transition time for both you and your baby.14.
 This is a very important time of bonding and breastfeeding initiation immediately after birth.
 Unless there are medical reasons, this time together skin-to-skin should not be interrupted until after your baby's first feeding.
 This can take anywhere from 1-2 hours after birth.
-Monitoring and care for both mother and baby can be completed while mother and baby remain together and should be limited to only essentials during this time.
+Monitoring and care for both you and your baby can be completed while you both remain together and should be limited to only essentials during this time.
 Visitors should wait until after this important transition time together.

 Adapted / Reproduced with permission from Best Start by Health Nexus.